affanahmed373/multi-cloud-retail-agent/README.md

 # Multi‑Cloud Retail Agent

-Multi‑cloud agentic RAG for a Pakistani clothing store in Germany, with AWS Bedrock + GCP Vertex integrations, local BM25 and (planned) hybrid search, and an evaluation harness ready for LLM‑as‑judge and Langfuse observability.
+Multi‑cloud agentic RAG for a Pakistani clothing store in Germany.
+The agent answers policy and product questions using Qdrant vector search, runs through a LangGraph pipeline with LangChain guardrails (PII + scope checks), and supports OpenAI, DeepSeek, Gemini, Vertex AI, AWS Bedrock, or a local mock LLM.

-## ✨ Overview
+## Overview

 This project is a retail assistant that can: